MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example 1*

-This example generates a new collections:
+This example generates a new collection:

 ```
 select(createArray(0, 1, 2, 3), x, x + 1)